juju988/pytest_notes/README.md

     def test_empty_db(temp_jobs_database):
         assert jobs_database.count() == 0

-*NOTE:* you can do multiple actions on the db returned by the fixture, e.g. adding multiple items, but it's torn down at the end of each `test_...` method.
+*NOTE 1:* you can do multiple actions on the db returned by the fixture, e.g. adding multiple items, but it's torn down at the end of each `test_...` method (if it's the default `function` scope.
+Code before `yield` is the setup code.
+Code after `yield` is the teardown code.

+*NOTE 2:* fixtures can call other fixtures.
+For example a db setup fixture with `session` scope could be called by a db reset fixture with `function` scope to keep test independence.
+Fixtures can only call other fixtures with equal or wider scope.
+Remember the scope is called out in the pytest output (and helpfully indented) e.g.:

+    SETUP    S   outer_fixture
+        SETUP    F    inner_fixture
+        # do some stuff
+        TEARDOWN    F    innerfixture
+    TEARDOWN    S    outer_fixture

+*NOTE 3:* functions or fixtures can call multiple other fixtures (looks like multiple inheritance):

+    @pytest.fixture(scope="function")
+    def do_something_with_multiple_fixtures(fixture1, fixture2):
+        # e.g. combine fixture1 and fixture2
+        return fixture1

 ### Fixture Scope
 The default scope for fixtures is the function - so, if you call up a fixture in your function, when the function returns the fixture will be destroyed.
 Sometimes you don't want to do that, for example if what you're setting up in the fixture takes a while and you want to access it for multiple tests.
 Easy to do, just use this:

     @pytest.fixture(scope='module')

-The complete set of keywords are:
+The complete set of scope keywords are:
 Keyword | Description
 ------------ | -------------
 `function` | default